Submitting development applications

 More complex proposals, such as those that may have impacts more widely than the development site, for example noise, visual or traffic impacts may require a more detailed report to fully describe the proposed development and should include a description of the surrounding area such as adjoining and nearby development and landforms.

 Most development applications must be lodged with the council for the area in which the proposed development is located.
-If there is no council for that area, they must be lodged with the Development Assessment Commission.
+If there is no council for that area, they must be lodged with the State Commision Assessment Panel.

-Land division applications must be lodged with the Department of Planning, Transport and Infrastructure on behalf of the Development Assessment Commission.
+Land division applications must be lodged with the Department of Planning, Transport and Infrastructure on behalf of the State Commission Assessment Panel.

 For more information on the requirements of each consent see Development applications - guide for applicants.